Despite what many think, digital signatures and electronic signatures are different things, and they perform different functions.

 Juro's native eSignature functionality achieves this same level of security by using strict identity verification processes, like collecting IP addresses, creating timestamps, and creating a detailed audit trail for all contracts created and signed in the platform.

-This means that Juro users benefit from the security of a digital signature and the legal validity of an electronic signature - all with one tool.
-To find out more about Juro’s advanced electronic signature functionality and stringent security measures, hit the button below.
+This means that Juro users benefit from the legal validity of both electronic signatures and the advanced security features of digital signatures - all with one tool.
+To find out more about Juro's advanced electronic signature functionality and stringent security measures, hit the button below.

 Is a digital signature the same thing as an electronic signature?

-For example, Juro’s advanced electronic signature functionality allows legal and business teams to sign contracts electronically using any device.
-But it’s Juro’s digital signature properties that ensure contracts are signed legitimately and remain tamper-proof.
+For example, Juro's eSignature feature lets legal and business teams sign contracts electronically from any device.
+At the same time, Juro’s digital signature properties ensure that these contracts remain secure and unaltered.

-This means that although they are not the same, digital signature technology can be used alongside electronic signatures to make them more secure.
+This means that although they are not the same, digital signature technology can be used alongside electronic signatures to make a signed document more secure.

 What is the difference between a digital signature and an electronic signature?